Abisolaojuade/DNA-Product-Sales-Basket-Analysis/README.md

 - Address data limitations—especially the sharp decline in 2020 sales—by **verifying dataset completeness** and **ensuring consistent data collection moving forward**.
 - Consider **integrating other data sources** (e.g., marketing, customer demographics, or supply chain data) for a more holistic view of business performance.

----

-## Conclusion
-The DNA Product Sales Analysis project successfully leveraged Power BI to uncover meaningful insights from sales transaction data, enabling data-driven decision-making.
-Through detailed trend analysis, basket analysis, and time-based segmentation, the report identified key patterns in customer behavior, product performance, and regional sales distribution.

-The analysis highlighted significant business opportunities:
-- December is the most profitable month, emphasizing the importance of seasonal sales strategy.
-- Tuesday evenings present the best window for customer engagement.
-- San Francisco stands out as a top-performing city, offering a strong regional growth opportunity.
-- Frequently bought-together items present clear opportunities for cross-selling and bundling strategies.
-- The MacBook Pro Laptop leads in sales, underscoring the value of premium product offerings.

-By transforming raw data into a dynamic Power BI dashboard, the project not only provided answers to critical business questions but also delivered a visual tool for continuous monitoring and strategic planning.
-This dashboard can be used by stakeholders across departments—from marketing to operations—to guide smarter decisions, optimize campaigns, and drive sustained revenue growth.